Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 # Overview

 The main goal for this project was to create energy conserving and preserving offline path tracer with complex materials.
 I think that the goal has been achieved pretty well.
-There are 8 different material parameters available: Albedo, Emissive, Roughness, Metallic, Anisotropy, Specular Tint, Transparency and IOR.
+There are 10 different material parameters available: Albedo, Emissive, Roughness, Metallic, Anisotropy, Specular Tint, Transparency, Medium Density, Medium Color and IOR.
 Everything is powered by Vulkan and all of the calculations are done on the GPU, so the entire thing runs pretty fast, especially compared to the CPU path tracers (more info in the [Benchmark](#benchmark) section).
 So let's take a deeper look how exactly is everything working.

 # Table Of Contents